Group and Team Bidding in Charity Auctions

 Live Auctions

 During a live auction, a sponsor table may want to bid collectively on high-value items.
-A shared bidder number ensures:
+A shared bidder number ensures one paddle represents the full group, auctioneers can track bids easily, competition stays lively, and checkout remains simple.

 Learn more about live formats in hybrid auctions and live events.